Where can I find information about accommodation in the private sector?

 Where do I find the council tax exemption form?

-You’ll find this at our Academic Services council tax page.
-Make sure you’ve registered your term-time address on the my.bham portal.
+You’ll find this and frequently asked council tax exemption questions on our council tax page.
+Make sure you’ve registered your term-time address online.

 I need short-term accommodation, can you help?